urppchusj/medorder_prediction/README.md

 The `/paper` file cannot be used without the original source data, but could be adapted to data from another source with the appropriate modifications.
 See the `/mimic` file for an example.

+This file will transform the source files, which should be essentialy lists of orders and associated data, into several pickle files containing dictionaries where the keys are encounter ids and the values are the features for this encounter, in chronological order.

+`enc_list.pkl` is a simple list of encounter ids, to allow for easy splitting into sets.
+`profiles_list.pkl` is the list of the raw order sequences in each encounter, to train the word2vec embeddings.

+After being loaded and processed by the data loader in `components.py`, each order gets considered as a label (`targets.pkl`).
+The features associated with this label are:
+1. The sequence of orders preceding it within the encounter (`seq_list.pkl`).
+Orders happening at the exact same time are kept in the sequence.
+In MIMIC, because order times are precise to the day, this means each order that happened in the same day is present in the sequence (except the label).
+2. The active drugs at the time the label was ordered (`active_meds_list.pkl`).
+Orders happening at the same time as the label are considered active.
+3. The active pharmacological classes at the time the label was ordered (`active_classes_list.pkl`).
+This is not created by the MIMIC preprocessor.
+4. The departement where the order happened (`depa_list.pkl`).

 #### paper version

 Arguments: